jdingel/econ35101/assignments/assignment2/readme.md

 1. Are your results sensitive to the omission of zeros?
 2. How well does making the dependent variable log(x+1) perform?
 3. Examine the residuals from your log-linear regression.
 Are they heteroskedastic?
+Report a Breusch–Pagan test statistic and a scatterplot of the residuals that addresses this question.
 4. How do the computation times compare?

 #### Table 3: Comparing Stata’s reghdfe and Julia’s FixedEffectModels